OpenCSGs/coagent/README.md

 class Translator(ChatAgent):
     """The translator agent."""

-    system="You are a professional translator that can translate Chinese to English."
+    system = "You are a professional translator that can translate Chinese to English."

     client = ModelClient(
         model=os.getenv("MODEL_NAME"),